theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/ancient-egypt/part-2/index.md

     <cite> Matthew 12:40</cite>
   </blockquote>

   <p>In Gnostic streams, Jesus was not a passive sacrifice, he was a <strong>navigator of realms</strong>.
-His death was not the end of the story, but the descent into it. <strong>The Harrowing of Hell</strong> mirrors Ra&rsquo;s journey through the Du&rdquo;st, a descent through trials, confrontation, and triumph.</p>
+His death was not the end of the story, but the descent into it. <strong>The Harrowing of Hell</strong> mirrors Ra&rsquo;s journey through the Du&rsquo;st, a descent through trials, confrontation, and triumph.</p>

   <p>In apocryphal texts like the <em>Gospel of Nicodemus</em>, Christ breaks open the gates of Sheol.
 He <em>names the demons</em>, frees the righteous dead, and <strong>returns transfigured</strong>.
 He does not plead, he commands.
 He does not fear, he remembers.
 Just like the soul in the Egyptian Book of the Dead.</p>